juliettef/enkiWS/readme.md

 ### Debugging enkiWS locally using PyCharm CE

-A *.idea* directory is included in the project.
-It is preconfigured to enable the use of the free Pycharm Community Edition as an IDE for debugging python GAE code, with one modification to make manually.
+A *[.idea](https://github.com/juliettef/enkiWS/tree/master/.idea)* directory is included in the project.
+It is preconfigured to enable the use of the free [PyCharm Community Edition](https://www.jetbrains.com/pycharm/) as an IDE for debugging python GAE code, with one modification to make manually.
-Note: if you'd prefer to configure PyCharm CE yourself see the [detailed tutorial](https://www.enkisoftware.com/devlogpost-20141231-1-Python_Google_App_Engine_debugging_with_PyCharm_CE.html).
+Note: if you'd prefer to configure PyCharm CE yourself see the [detailed tutorial](https://www.enkisoftware.com/devlogpost-20141231-1-Python_Google_App_Engine_debugging_with_PyCharm_CE).
 Otherwise follow the simplified instructions below:

 1. Ensure you have python 2.7 and Google app Engine installed.
 To check it works, try running the enkiWS website locally.
 1. Download and install [Pycharm CE](https://www.jetbrains.com/pycharm/download/)